 - Music recordings by Japanese composers and performers on CD

 - Online databases

 Most of our library materials are available for loan, free-of-charge to registered patrons 14 years of age and over.
-To obtain a library card, borrowers should fill out an application form and show two pieces of identification with their name, address and signature.
+To obtain a library card, borrowers should fill out an application form and show a photo ID along with a proof of address.
 Please note that the applicant must reside in Canada from the date of application for at least three months.
-The library card can be renewed each year with valid ID.
+The library card may be renewed each year with valid ID.
 The cardholder is responsible for informing the library when any contact information changes.

 Except for the reference collection, most library materials are for circulation.
 The following items are available for loan for 3 WEEKS:

 - Texts and Audio Kits (KIT)